Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 # TrueNAS Scale 22.02 and Passing Through a Single GPU

+Note: this will be mentioned again in the mass of text below, but following this page *will not get you a working single GPU passthrough*.

+I got a long way into it working, even to the point of no errors on the GPU device in Windows, but I did not get video output working.
+Ie, I still had a black screen.

+The breaking point was this ...
+I -think- I may need to pass a vBIOS rom file to the qemu machine.
+TrueNAS Scale's UI doesn't support rom files.
+Which probably has you thinking "just edit the /etc/libvrt/qemu config file for that".
+But, even when not editing the VM config in the TrueNAS UI, just starting the VM overwrites the changes to the config file.

+This is a common issue with UIs that try to simplify everything but that don't present advanced options for everything.
+I've fought this many times before on many other products.
+The UI treats everything it knows as canonical and overwrites many manual edits.

+The black screen may not have been a problem with needing a rom file, it might be something else, but it's becoming too much of a hassle fighting things to figure it out.

+I really like the TrueNAS Scale product.
+If they enhance the passthrough VM support in the future I'll definitely take another look.
+For many people it may "just work", and for others they may not have the same needs.

+I'm going to toss in a second GPU just to see if I can get TrueNAS working with my 1060 as a second GPU without mess, and I'll report the findings here, but after that test I'll be moving on from TrueNAS Scale until there's changes on this feature.

 **Background**
 TrueNAS Scale (abbreviated below as 'TNS') is a new (v22.02, this was written 4/8/2022) Debian Linux-based version of TrueNAS with some really nice functionality around VMs.